andrew-garrett/oakd-research/README.md

 ## Description

 This repository is to serve as a platform for plug-and-play use of the OAK-D Camera for computer vision research and applications.
 Using the depthAI python package, we bring a generalizable and extensible pipeline for grabbing frames from the OAK-D Camera, as well as testing the on-board compute functionality.
 With the OpenCV python package, we bring similar level of customizability to off-board image processing and deep computer vision pipelines.
-This repository is open-source, so please feel free to add to it and change in any way.
+This repository is open-source, so please feel free to fork and create.

 ## Installation